devproblemssolutions/phptypesenseadmin/README.md

 ## Disclaimer

 All use of this software is at your own risk.
 While effort has been made to ensure security and stability, there may still be undetected bugs or vulnerabilities.
 The author(s) or contributors bear no responsibility for any damage or data loss incurred.

----

-Remember to replace placeholders like `https://github.com/devproblemssolutions/PHPTypesenseAdmin.git` and links to the issues page with actual links relevant to your GitHub repository.
-Expand this README as needed to include more detailed information about your project, how to use it, and how others can contribute.